plogs/asopposedtowhat.com/content/posts/trans-gentry2.md

 All my life I've felt like I was something different, maybe even something special.
-When I look in the mirror, I see a worker, a comman man; but that's not all.
+When I look in the mirror, I see a worker, a common man; but that's not all.
 Deep down inside I also see a king.
 Yes, a king born in a worker's body.
 I've felt this way all my life.